PoweredByApartium/cocoa-beans/Writerside/topics/minecraft-version.md

 # 📜 Minecraft Version

-There are some cases when we want to know the version of the server because we make our plugin for multiple versions Cocoabeans provide us an easier way to do it.
+There are some cases when we want to know the version of the server because we make our plugin for multiple versions Cocoabeans provides us with an easier way to do it.
 We could just call `ServerUtils#getVersion`
 ```java
 MinecraftVersion myServerVersion = ServerUtils.getVersion();